MiNeves00/PLOG2020/readme2.md

 ### Menu
 A initial menu was created to let the user choose the game mode.

+In case of option 1 the game starts imediatly.
+However in options 2 and 3 a difficulty for the Com is asked.
+In addition in option 2 only it is also asked who will play as White pieces.

 ![menu](./docs/menu.png  "Menu")